gardenia22/nanshu.wang/content/蘅芜/how_to_write_shortest_code_with_python.md

         else:
             return False

 This solution is easy to understand with 125 chars.
-Then let's cut down the chars.
+Then let's start to cut down the chars.

 ## Lessen the return statement